Course Overview

 Critical infrastructure sits at the intersection of geopolitical power, technological change, and societal vulnerability.
 Pipelines, electricity grids, maritime corridors, telecommunications networks, subsea cables, satellites, water systems, and digital platforms are the material foundations upon which modern states and economies operate.
 They are also the terrain upon which great power competition, hybrid warfare, cyber conflict, and strategic coercion are increasingly waged.
 To understand international security in the twenty-first century is, in significant part, to understand how these systems are built, controlled, disrupted, and defended.

-This course examines critical infrastructure security as a strategic and political problem rather than a purely technical one.
+This course examines critical infrastructure security as a strategic and political issue rather than a purely technical one.
 It asks who controls the infrastructure that sustains global order, how states and non-state actors weaponise dependency, and what institutional and legal frameworks have emerged to govern a domain that escapes simple categorisation.
 The curriculum ranges across energy systems and electricity grids, maritime routes and port infrastructure, cyber and digital systems, supply chains and semiconductor networks, climate risks, and the emerging challenges posed by artificial intelligence and autonomous infrastructure.

 Teaching is organised around major analytical questions rather than conventional thematic surveys.
 Each week, students investigate a central problem through case studies, policy documents, strategic assessments, and primary sources, building towards independent analytical and policy-oriented work.
 Teaching combines seminar discussion, scenario analysis, infrastructure mapping, and a structured simulation.
 Students are expected to engage seriously with international relations theory, strategic studies, and security studies as analytical tools, while developing the practical capacity to assess risk, evaluate governance arrangements, and construct evidence-based policy arguments.